 The best part?

-You can customize each individual ad to maximize its relevance.
+You can customize each ad to maximize its relevance.

 For example, let’s say that you created two videos.

-The first video is for people getting ready to retire, and the second video is for people who just graduated college.
+The first video is for people getting ready to retire, and the second is for people who have just graduated college.

 When you increase the quality of your video marketing by ensuring your ads are targeted, you’ll inevitably convert more users into customers.

-Which brings up an important question: where should you be spending your money on ads?
+However, this raises an important question: where should you spend your money on ads?

-Well, remember all the way back in the first section, when I mentioned that posting in a variety of different places would help you in the long term?
+Well, remember back in the first section when I mentioned that posting in various places would help you in the long term?